kamalbuilds/atoma-agents/packages/sui-agent/README.md

 # Deposit into top APR pools
 curl -X POST http://localhost:2512/query \
   -H "Content-Type: application/json" \
-  -d '{"prompt": "deposit 1 SUI into each of the top 5 pools by APR with 1% slippage from my wallet 0x123..."}'
+  -d '{"prompt": "deposit 1 SUI into each of the top 5 pools on Aftermath Finance by APR with 1% slippage from my wallet 0x123..."}'

 # Deposit into top TVL pools
 curl -X POST http://localhost:2512/query \